How to Get a Swiss Driving Licence for Foreigners

 Pro Tip: If anything is unclear, such as fee amounts, form translations, the need for tests, or processing timelines, contact your Canton’s Strassenverkehrsamt.
 You'll get more detailed information for your situation.

-Get certified translation services for your foreign driver’s licence and other supporting documents.
+Get certified translation services for your foreign driver’s license and other supporting documents.
+Request for a free quote.

 Certified Translations from $31.75 / page